guest activity for families

 Ayers Rock Campground

-Located 20 kilometres from Uluru, Ayers Rock Campground offers an exceptional home base for fully immersing in the sites and experiences of Uluru-Kata Tjuta National Park.
-Our Campground boasts a variety of amenities and services tailored to ensure a truly enjoyable outdoor experience.
+Ayers Rock Campground offers an exceptional home base for fully immersing in the sights and experiences of Uluru-Kata Tjuta National Park.

-At Ayers Rock Campground, we aim to provide dedicated areas for school groups, ensuring a comfortable and convenient stay for both students and teachers alike.
+We aim to provide dedicated areas for school groups, ensuring a comfortable and convenient stay for students and teachers alike.
+Students have access to communal single-sex shower and toilet facilities, self-catering kitchen, and shared self-service laundry facilities.

 Make a Booking at the Campground